Pediatric Hematology-Oncology Fellowship

 Fellows are expected to participate in and present their research at lab meetings and the Center’s Research Seminar.
 Fellows also actively participate in Tumor Board, Journal Club, and Morbidity and Mortality conference as detailed below.

 It is expected that by the end of the three-year training program that fellows will be familiar and comfortable with all diagnostic and therapeutic aspects of pediatric hematology-oncology, and will also understand the importance of social and behavioral support needed by patients and families.
-Each fellow’s clinical competency is evaluated twice a year by a specific committee.
+Each fellow’s clinical competency is evaluated twice a year by the Clinical Competency Committee using the Milestones evaluation format.
 It is also expected that the fellow will develop talent as a teacher.
 After two years of active research experience, the trainee should develop the skills necessary to conduct independent research.
-Specifically, it is expected that fellows will be first author of at least one publication in a peer reviewed journal, will give a minimum of one presentation at a national or international scientific meeting, and will submit at least one grant proposal during the three years of fellowship.
+Specifically, it is expected that fellows will be first author of at least one publication in a peer reviewed journal, will give a minimum of one presentation at a national or international scientific meeting.

 Hematology/Oncology/BMT Research Seminar: This series covers clinical and research topics relevant to hematology, oncology, and blood and marrow transplantation.
 The speakers are invited from within or from outside institutions.
 Trainees are expected to attend these lectures and to present their own research during the second or third year of training.

-Journal Club: This weekly Journal Club covers high quality recently published research articles relevant to hematology/oncology.
+Journal Club: This activity covers high quality recently published research articles relevant to hematology/oncology and is designed to provide fellows the skills to critically review studies.
 Trainees are expected to routinely present such articles to their peers and faculty.

-Fellows’ Lecture: This weekly meeting is organized by the fellows to review materials relevant to the American Board of Pediatric Subspecialty Board Exam in Pediatric Hematology-Oncology.
+Fellows’ Curriculum Lecture: This weekly meeting involves faculty presentations reviewing materials relevant to the American Board of Pediatric Subspecialty Board Exam in Pediatric Hematology-Oncology.

 Hematology Conference: During this weekly meeting, patients with hematologic disorders are discussed in depth by faculty and fellows.
 Fellows will be asked to present patients seen both in the inpatient and outpatient setting.